xelera-technologies/Tree-Inference/docs/exampleFlight.md

 ```

-Depending on the framework, you need to import of course the framework pacakges.
+Depending on the framework, you need to import of course the framework packages.
 See the scripts for more details.

 ##### Data Preparation